 The declarations, by default, automatically populate the information based on the items included in the order.

 You can edit how declarations are created in Settings > Shipping > International Settings.
-See How do I auto-populate customs information for my products? for more details.
+Review the article Configuring Default Customs Settings in ShipStation for more details.

 Labels and Forms